 Note: This symbol should not be confused with the symbol commonly used for aeroplane take-off rotation speed.
 VREF m/s Reference landing airspeed.
 The speed of the aeroplane, in a specific landing configuration, at the point where it descends through the landing screen height, in the determination of the landing distance for manual landings VS m/s Stalling airspeed.
 The minimum steady airspeed in the landing configuration.
 Vtip m/s Tip speed.
 The rotational speed of a rotor or propeller tip at test conditions, excluding the aircraft velocity component.
 VtipR m/s Reference tip speed.
 The rotational speed of a rotor or propeller tip at reference conditions, excluding the aircraft velocity component.
 VY m/s Speed for best rate of climb.
 The test airspeed for best take-off rate of climb.
 V2 m/s Take-off safety speed.
 The minimum airspeed for a safe take-off.
-12 111/5 Take off sufery speed.
-The minimum unspeed for a safe take off.
-1.2 Time 111/5 Tuke off sufery speed.
-The minimum unspeed for a sufe take off.
-Unit Meaning 1.2 Time 1.2 Time Symbol Unit Meaning Reference duration.
-The length of time used as a reference in the 1.2 Time Symbol t0 Unit s Meaning Reference duration.
-The length of time used as a reference in the integration equation for computing EPNL, where $t_0 = 10$ s.
-Reference reception time.
-The reference time of reception calculated from time of reference aircraft position and distance between aircraft and
+1.2 Time Symbol Unit Meaning to S Reference duration .
+The length of time used as a reference in the integration equation for computing EPNL, where $t_0 = 10$ s. t R S Reference reception time .
+The reference time of reception calculated from time of reference aircraft position and distance between aircraft and microphone used in the integrated procedure. Δt S Time increment .
+The equal time increment between one-third octave band spectra, where $\Delta t = 0.5$ s. δt R S Reference time increment .
+The effective duration of a time increment between reference reception times associated with PNLT points used in the integrated method.